FriendsOfMDT/PSD/Documentation/PowerShell Deployment - PSD Wizard Guide.md

 - **F9** minimizes the wizard

 ## Additional Language support (TEST ONLY - NOT SUPPORTED)
- Currently the PSD only supports english (en-US).
-However if you are multilingual and want to test additional languages here are the steps to do it.
+ Currently PSD only supports English (en-US).
+However if you are multilingual and want to test additional languages here are the steps to do it:

+> NOTE: this only works for the PSDWizardNew UI

 1. Edit the PSDStart.ps1 line: 669 from: